nasahapps/AwkwardRatings-Android/README.md

 * video (boolean)

 Also, I use Cloud Code that, every night, polls TMDB for the day's popular movies and adds them to my own DB if those movies don't already exist in my DB.
 You can view that code in the /cloud_code/main.js

-If you wish to try out the app as-is, just download and install Awkward-Ratings.apk in the root folder.